-(d) in years when no Biennial Commission Meeting is held the Bureau shall review the second half of the two year budget and, on the basis of current and anticipated developments, may authorise reapportionment of amounts in the Commission budget for the second year within the total expenditure approved by the Commission.
+(d) in years when no Biennial Commission Meeting is held the Bureau shall review the second half of the two year budget.

 Expenditure and income shall be shown under appropriate sub-heads accompanied by such explanations as the Commission may determine.